 About Stormie McDonald

 Stormie McDonald is a native of Upstate, South Carolina and is proud to call Greenville County her home.
-She is entering her junior year at University of South Carolina- Upstate as a business/accounting major and hopes to one day own a real estate agency in Greenville, South Carolina.
-For fun, she enjoys sitting on her front porch, playing with her dog, paddle boarding, hiking, running, singing, and spending time with her niece and nephew.
+She is in her senior year at University of South Carolina- Upstate as a business/accounting major and will begin working full time at Johnson Development Associates as an Industrial Real Estate Analyst upon graduation.
+For fun, she enjoys sitting on her front porch, playing with her dog, running, singing, and spending time with her niece and nephew.

 I grew up in a rather violent home, and have been impacted by domestic violence for as long as I can remember.
 That violence escalated two weeks after my thirteenth birthday when the violence was no longer just physical or verbal but potentially deadly when a gun entered the picture.
 Around 3 o’clock that morning, I woke up to a broken family.
 What does a 13 year old do when her life flips upside down at the brink of a gunshot?
 I wanted to do what all 13 year old girls do, go to my bedroom, turn off the lights, and sulk.
 My dad wouldn’t let that happen.
 He said to me, “An idle mind is the devil’s playground.” and he made me find a focus.
 I always enjoyed writing, reading, singing, and at the time I was pursuing a modeling career.